jessegrosjean/BikeGuide/why-bike.md

-# Why Bike?
+## Why Bike?

-For the last few years I worked on my version of the "next big thing".
-Unfortunately it was so big that I could never quite finish it.
-And then I started having doubts about the core idea.
+I got stuck.
+For the last few years I’ve worked on my version of the “next big thing”.
+Unfortunately it was so big that I could quite finish it.
+Then I saw this quote:

-I finally changed course last summer (2021).
-That's when I decided to build Bike–a fast and fluid outliner.
-I've already built a number of outliner like apps: TaskPaper – outline of projects and tasks, FoldingText – outline of markdown, Hog Bay Notebook – outline of folders and files.

-Why Bike?

-* Pure and simple outliner, nothing extra
-* Small macOS native app with good performance on big files
+> We were promised bicycles for the mind, but we got aircraft carriers instead -- Jonathan Edwards

+I realized that I was stuck building an aircraft carrier.
+I decided to start over and build Bike instead.
+Bike’s a simple tool.
+It's small enough to fully understand and then use as you see fit.

+I’ve build a lot of outliners _like_ apps over the years.
+Bike is the first pure outliner that I’ve made.
+There’s no extra concepts, it’s just a hierarchy of text and some commands to navigate.

+Bike is small, but designed for real work.
+It's [fast](/posts/moby-dick-workout/).
+It can handle big outlines that freeze other outliners.
+It’s has fluid animations, but it’s also fast at basic things like scrolling and resizing.
+Bike is also scriptable, automate and extend it with your own workflows.

-Bike is also _fluid_.
+Bike is just getting started.

-Outliners can get confusing when they make big changes to your view.
-I custom built Bike's text editor to smoothly animate these changes.
-Your ideas flow across the screen instead of jumping from position to position.
-This makes Bike easier to use, and in my experience just more fun too.

-I've been building on the outliner idea for a long time, Bike is the next chapter.
+I’ve been building on the outliner idea for a long time, Bike is the next chapter.
+I hope you’ll give it a try, get a license, and let me know what to improve for the next release.